tnahs/hlts/app/flat/static/pages/beta/main.md

 <br>

-+ Dashboard Annotation count includes deleted items.
++ Dashboard Annotation count includes items in trash.
 + "Quote of the day" and "Topic of the day" may change when theres a change in the database.
-+ Annotation counts on Index pages (Collections/Tags/Sources/Authors) include deleted items.
++ Annotation counts on Index pages (Collections/Tags/Sources/Authors) include items in trash.
 + Index does not list Annotations that have no `source` or `author`.
-+ When using markdown and performing a search, `this passage` does not match `this ==passage==`.
++ When using Markdown and performing a search, `this passage` does not match `this ==passage==`.
-+ Annotation editor textarea resets the scroll position of the page on input (keypress inside the textarea) when there's lots of text in editor.
++ Typing in the textarea in the Annotation Add/Edit page resets the scroll position of the page on input (keypress inside the textarea) when there's lots of text in editor.
 + Bulk Collection/Tag/Source/Author editor displays all items as "pinned" after single item is submitted.
 Hard refresh is required to show correct properties.
 + Searching certain odd strings such as `P : word` does some funky stuff with text highlighting the matches.
 + If Tag or Collection name does not start with a letter or number it will not appear on the Index page.
++ After an Annotation is trashed/restored/deleted or the trash emptied, the page Annotation count will be wrong.
++ Whenever entering Tags or Collections on Annotation Add/Edit page, there is a slight delay while data is fetched.
+This will be fixed in later versions.
++ The [Random Annotation/Tag](/random/default) page is very beta and not very interactive at the moment.
++ All the [Bulk Editing](/manual/main/#bulk-editing) pages are very beta.
+Please be careful.
+There still isn't proper handling of duplicate/conflicting names.

 <br>